jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

     data Tree :: * -> * -> * where
       Leaf  :: Tree a Black
-      NodeR :: a -> Tree a Black -> Tree a Black -> Tree a Red NodeB :: a -> Tree a c     -> Tree a c     -> Tree a Black
+      NodeR :: a -> Tree a Black -> Tree a Black -> Tree a Red NodeB :: a -> Tree a c     -> Tree a c'    -> Tree a Black
 ```

 Here we're attempting to model the fact that in a red-black binary tree,